On the GIT Quotient Space of Quintic Surfaces: Stability and Non-Isolated Singularities

-In Corollary \ref{2qh}, we proved that the only semistable, nonreduced quintic surface is the union of a double quadratic surface and a hyperplane intersecting along a smooth conic.
-This configuration is a closed orbit, its stabilizer is $SL(2, \mathbb{C})$, and it is parametrized by a point in the GIT quotient.
-In Corollary \ref{tripleline}, we showed that a quintic surface containing a triple line is unstable.
-In Corollary \ref{highergenus}, we proved that if an irreducible quintic surface contains a double curve of singularities $C$ with genus larger than one and does not contain any line, then the surface is stable.
-Our first step to study the remaining cases is to bound the degree of the possible curve of singularities in a quintic surface. \begin{lemma} Let $X$ be an irreducible quintic surface containing a singular nonplanar curve $C$, then $\deg C \leq 6$.
-Furthermore, if $X$ has at least one triple point singularity, then $C$ is either a twisted cubic, an elliptic quartic curve, or a degeneration of those. \end{lemma} \begin{proof} If $X$ is irreducible the degree of $C$ is less than $6$, because the generic section of $X$ is an irreducible plane quintic curve that cannot have more than 6 double points.
-The same argument applies if $X$ has a triple point.
-We take a section of $X$ through it, and we use that non curves of degree four in $\mathbb{P}^3$ has genus two. \end{proof} A generic quintic surface that decomposes as the union of a quartic surface and a hyperplane is both GIT and KSBA stable.
-On our moduli space the locus, called $M(4,1)$, that parametrizes those surfaces is twenty two dimensional: Nineteen dimensions are associated to the moduli of $K3$ surfaces and three dimensions arises from the hyperplane. \begin{prop} Let $X$ be a quintic surface that decomposes as the union of a hyperplane, $H$, and a quartic normal surface, $Y$, with isolated singularities such that \begin{enumerate}[label*=\arabic*.] \item Any isolated singularity satisfies conditions in either Corollary \ref{cor:isolateddp} or Proposition \ref{trpq}. \item The singular locus of the quartic surface $Y$ is disjoint from the hyperplane, and the quartic plane curve $Y \cap H$ has at worst a triple point which tangent cone has a double line. \end{enumerate} Then $X$ is stable. \end{prop} \begin{proof} Suppose $X$ is non stable, by construction the isolated singularities on our quartic surface cannot destabilize the quintic surface.
-Therefore, the destabilizing singularity must be supported on the intersection of the hyperplane with the quartic surface, and there is a coordinate system such that $\Xi_{F_X}$ is contained in $M^{\oplus}(\lambda_k)$ for $k=5,9,10$ (see Table \ref{cr1ps}).
-However, this is not possible by our hypothesis on $Y \cap H$ and by either the fourth case of Proposition \ref{prop:GIT} or the third or fourth case of Proposition \ref{prop:unstableGIT}. \end{proof} Next, we describe the intersection between $M(4,1)$ and our GIT boundary. \begin{prop} Let $X$ be a quintic surface parametrized by a point on the intersection between the locus $M(4,1) $ and the GIT boundary (as on Theorem \ref{gitboundary}).
-Then, one of the following conditions holds: \begin{enumerate}[label*=\arabic*.] \item The surface $X$ is parametrized by the first boundary component and it satisfies \begin{enumerate}[label*=\arabic*.] \item The singular locus of the quartic surface is the union of two double point singularities of type $\tilde{E}_7$. \item The intersection of the hyperplane and the quartic surface is the union of two conics of the form
+A generic quintic surface that decomposes as a union of a quartic surface and a hyperplane is GIT stable.
+The locus, called $\overline{M}(4,1)$, in the GIT quotient that parametrizes those surfaces is twenty two dimensional: Nineteen dimensions are associated to the moduli of $K3$ surfaces, and three dimensions are associated to the choice of a hyperplane in $\mathbb{P}^3$. \begin{prop} Let $X$ be a quintic surface that decomposes as a union of a hyperplane $H$ and a quartic normal surface $Y$ with isolated singularities such that \begin{enumerate}[label*=\arabic*.] \item The isolated singularities in our quartic surface does not destabilize the quintic surface. \item The singular locus of the quartic surface $Y$ is disjoint from the hyperplane, and the quartic plane curve $Y \cap H$ has at worst a triple point whose tangent cone has a double line. \end{enumerate} Then $X$ is stable. \end{prop} \begin{proof} If the quintic surface is non-stable, then there is a coordinate system and a normalized 1-PS $\lambda$ such that $\mu(X, \lambda) \geq 0$.
+By condition (1) in the statement, $p_{\lambda}$ must be supported in the intersection of the hyperplane with the quartic surface; and $p_{\lambda}$ must have multiplicity two because $Sing(Y)$ is disjoint from $H$.
+By our results in Section \ref{sec:GIT}, $\Xi_{F_X}$ is contained in $M^{\oplus}(\lambda_k)$ for $k=5,9,10$ (see Table \ref{cr1ps}).
+However, this is not possible according to our hypothesis about $Y \cap H$, the fourth case of Proposition \ref{prop:GIT}, and the third and the fourth cases of Proposition \ref{prop:unstableGIT}. \end{proof}